tomaskraus/includio/README.md

 But only four little ducks came back.
 ```

-run this to generate the result:
+Process the template with `includo` app to generate the `rhymes.txt` result:

 ```sh
 npx includo -i rhymes.template.txt -o rhymes.txt